 Not only that, but Aberystwyth provides a community that is easy to plug into as a student, with plenty of arts and culture to inform and entertain, wonderful sandy beaches and coastal paths to walk, hike, and cycle along, the Cambrian Mountains on the doorstep and much more in the town.
-Aberystwyth is a small town, but it certainly makes up for it in student nightlife, with plenty for students to enjoy in terms of pubs, bars and student club nights in town or at the university.
+Don't get discouraged if it rains - there is always plenty to do in Aberystwyth, even in the rain.

-There are three main campuses at the University of Aberyswyth, for the Arts and Social Sciences, Business and Physical Sciences, and Earth and Life Sciences.
+There are three main campuses at the University of Aberystwyth, for the Arts and Social Sciences, Business and Physical Sciences, and Earth and Life Sciences.
 It is a university that is well regarded as providing high levels of learning environment and quality teaching that helps to instil a community that thrives on a love of shared learning.

 Right on the seafront is the Old College, which was originally the home of the University, but it has since been refurbished to become a rehearsal space for students.
-The School of Art is located within a beautiful Edwardian building in the centre of town, and is home to a gallery and museum.
+The School of Art is located within a beautiful Edwardian building in the centre of town and is home to a gallery and museum.

 A focus on post-graduate life is key to the student support services at Aber, with extensive one-to-one support available, as well as workshop sessions, to help students source and apply for part-time work during term time, as well as look for long-term skills and networks for future work and careers through AberConnections (including 12-month internships and full-time graduate roles through a network of local, national, and international work opportunities).

 There is also a wide range of social and sporting facilities of a high standard, and a great union bar!
 All of this is organised by an entertainments team, putting together weekly events at the Union and beyond, as well as providing access to over 100 clubs and societies ranging from rugby and football, to paintball, film, debating, environmental groups, and anything else you would wish to explore.